 Yes, it can be, even with naked eyes.

 Betelgeuse is an orange-colored "dot" just above the Orion's Belt (Alnitak, Alnilam, and Mintaka stars).

 Rigel, Bellatrix, Alnitak, Alnilam, Mintaka, Saiph, Meissa.

-Yes, Betelgeuse is around 887 size of the Sun (in terms of radius), and 10 – 20 heavier (weight) than our star.
+Yes, Betelgeuse is around 887 sizes of the Sun (in terms of radius) and 10 – 20 heavier than the Sun.